jasonp/botspade/readme.md

 	rvm use 2.1.0

+**PC**
+If you're using a PC instead, head over to [Ruby Installer](http://rubyinstaller.org/downloads/) and download the installer for Ruby 2.0.0-p481.
+Run the installer file and run it, and make sure to **check all of the optional checkboxes** when you install it, especially the one about your path file.

 then install the gem dependencies for BotSpade:

 	gem install isaac
 	gem install json
 	gem install sqlite3

-and it's best to have screen:
+and it's best to have screen (not for PC):

 	apt-get install screen